 Go on a free walking tour

 Free walking tours are a popular way to explore a city.
 Part of the reason they have become so well-known is because they’re convenient and easy.
 You can show up to any of the tours without having to worry about booking ahead.
-European cities often have a variety of free walking tours operated by different companies, with a few in the morning and others in the afternoon or evening.
+European cities often have a variety of free walking tours.

 Contemplate the pieces at the Ny Carlsberg Glyptotek